Landing in Hilo, you’re greeted with attitude–tropical heat and foliage.

 When you’re ready to leave the tropical humidity, head out to the other side of the island.

 Volcanoes National Park is an UNESCO World Heritage Site.
 Like Haleakala National Park on Maui, being here is like experiencing another universe.
 While you can hike into the undergrowth to escape the sun, this part of the island is decidedly arid.
 The landscape matches the air—rough and craggy.
 This area is similar to hiking in northeastern New Mexico, where you traverse lava fields guided by rock cairns.

 When you go, treat yourself to a stay at the Volcanoes Lodge.
 Upgrade your lodge room to ponder the view of the steamy red/orange volcano.
 The cost is worth it to drift off to sleep by the glowing light.

 Hiking within the Volcanoes Park is easy—trails are clearly marked.
 It’s a treat to take one of the ranger tours—you’ll new learn things.
 Don’t miss out on wandering through the steam vent area.
 The path provides educational signs helping you understand what you’re seeing.

 The Pololu Lookout

 Parking at the top and gazing out at the view is a treasure, to be sure.
-But actually hiking down this steep path to enjoy the forest and beach at the bottom is completely rewarding and gives you an entirely different point of view.
-Note that the beach is not for swimming—there can be high tides, nasty undertows, and riptides.
-Dip your feet in, have a picnic and get ready for the hike back up.
+Actually descending this steep path to enjoy the forest and beach at the bottom is rewarding.
+Note that the beach is not for swimming.
+There can be high tides, nasty undertows, and riptides.
+Dip your feet in, have a picnic, and get ready for the ascending hike.